Denbury Resources Inc. (DNR) Debt Trading 1.5% Lower

-An issue of Denbury Resources Inc. (NYSE:DNR) debt fell 1.5% as a percentage of its face value during trading on Friday.
-The high-yield debt issue has a 5.5% coupon and is set to mature on May 1, 2022.
-The debt is now trading at $58.50 and was trading at $57.75 last week.
-Price moves in a company’s debt in credit markets often anticipate parallel moves in its share price.
+An issue of Denbury Resources Inc. (NYSE:DNR) bonds fell 1.5% as a percentage of their face value during trading on Monday.
+The high-yield issue of debt has a 5.5% coupon and is set to mature on May 1, 2022.
+The bonds in the issue are now trading at $58.50 and were trading at $57.75 one week ago.
+Price changes in a company’s bonds in credit markets often anticipate parallel changes in its stock price.

-DNR has been the topic of a number of recent analyst reports.
-Zacks Investment Research raised shares of Denbury Resources from a “sell” rating to a “hold” rating in a research report on Monday, August 14th.
-Stifel Nicolaus restated a “hold” rating and issued a $2.50 price objective on shares of Denbury Resources in a research note on Friday, July 14th.
-BMO Capital Markets restated a “hold” rating and issued a $1.00 price objective on shares of Denbury Resources in a research note on Friday, September 1st.
-BidaskClub upgraded shares of Denbury Resources from a “sell” rating to a “hold” rating in a research note on Wednesday, August 2nd.
-Finally, ValuEngine downgraded shares of Denbury Resources from a “sell” rating to a “strong sell” rating in a research note on Friday, July 28th.
-Five analysts have rated the stock with a sell rating, seven have given a hold rating and one has assigned a buy rating to the stock.
-Denbury Resources currently has a consensus rating of “Hold” and an average target price of $2.13.
+DNR has been the subject of a number of analyst reports.
+Zacks Investment Research raised shares of Denbury Resources from a “hold” rating to a “buy” rating and set a $1.50 target price for the company in a research note on Tuesday.
+KeyCorp reissued a “hold” rating on shares of Denbury Resources in a research note on Wednesday, September 6th.
+BMO Capital Markets reissued a “hold” rating and set a $1.00 target price on shares of Denbury Resources in a research note on Friday, September 1st.
+Royal Bank Of Canada set a $2.00 target price on shares of Denbury Resources and gave the company a “hold” rating in a research note on Friday, August 25th.
+Finally, BidaskClub raised shares of Denbury Resources from a “sell” rating to a “hold” rating in a research note on Wednesday, August 2nd.
+Five investment analysts have rated the stock with a sell rating, six have given a hold rating and two have assigned a buy rating to the stock.
+Denbury Resources currently has an average rating of “Hold” and an average price target of $2.06.

-Denbury Resources (NYSE:DNR) last released its earnings results on Tuesday, August 8th.
-The oil and natural gas company reported $0.00 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.02) by $0.02.
-The company had revenue of $261.20 million for the quarter, compared to analyst estimates of $248.66 million.
-Denbury Resources had a negative return on equity of 1.94% and a negative net margin of 35.24%.
-Denbury Resources’s quarterly revenue was up 2.4% on a year-over-year basis.
-During the same period in the prior year, the firm posted $0.08 EPS.
-Equities analysts forecast that Denbury Resources Inc. will post $0.02 earnings per share for the current year.
+Denbury Resources (NYSE:DNR) last posted its earnings results on Tuesday, August 8th.
+The oil and natural gas company reported $0.00 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.02) by $0.02.
+Denbury Resources had a negative net margin of 35.24% and a negative return on equity of 1.94%.
+The business had revenue of $261.20 million for the quarter, compared to analyst estimates of $248.66 million.
+During the same quarter in the prior year, the firm earned $0.08 EPS.
+The firm’s quarterly revenue was up 2.4% compared to the same quarter last year.
+Equities research analysts anticipate that Denbury Resources Inc. will post $0.01 earnings per share for the current fiscal year.

-Several hedge funds have recently made changes to their positions in the company.
-Cambridge Investment Research Advisors Inc. raised its position in shares of Denbury Resources by 15.6% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 43,796 shares of the oil and natural gas company’s stock worth $113,000 after acquiring an additional 5,900 shares during the last quarter.
-Tudor Investment Corp ET AL bought a new stake in Denbury Resources in the first quarter worth approximately $140,000.
-Northwestern Mutual Investment Management Company LLC bought a new stake in Denbury Resources in the second quarter worth approximately $217,000.
-Virginia Retirement Systems ET AL increased its holdings in Denbury Resources by 29.4% in the first quarter.
-Virginia Retirement Systems ET AL now owns 73,653 shares of the oil and natural gas company’s stock worth $190,000 after purchasing an additional 16,753 shares in the last quarter.
-Finally, Paloma Partners Management Co bought a new stake in Denbury Resources in the first quarter worth approximately $190,000.
-86.44% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of DNR.
+BlackRock Inc. grew its holdings in shares of Denbury Resources by 15,599.0% in the 1st quarter.
+BlackRock Inc. now owns 47,422,302 shares of the oil and natural gas company’s stock worth $122,349,000 after purchasing an additional 47,120,229 shares during the last quarter.
+Vanguard Group Inc. grew its holdings in shares of Denbury Resources by 18.3% in the 1st quarter.
+Vanguard Group Inc. now owns 56,483,974 shares of the oil and natural gas company’s stock worth $145,729,000 after purchasing an additional 8,753,615 shares during the last quarter.
+Dimensional Fund Advisors LP grew its holdings in shares of Denbury Resources by 146.4% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 8,529,233 shares of the oil and natural gas company’s stock worth $22,004,000 after purchasing an additional 5,067,230 shares during the last quarter.
+Schwab Charles Investment Management Inc. grew its holdings in shares of Denbury Resources by 163.9% in the 2nd quarter.
+Schwab Charles Investment Management Inc. now owns 6,641,359 shares of the oil and natural gas company’s stock worth $10,162,000 after purchasing an additional 4,125,074 shares during the last quarter.
+Finally, JPMorgan Chase & Co. grew its holdings in shares of Denbury Resources by 24.5% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 12,097,850 shares of the oil and natural gas company’s stock worth $18,510,000 after purchasing an additional 2,382,134 shares during the last quarter.
+86.44% of the stock is currently owned by institutional investors and hedge funds.

-WARNING: This piece of content was reported by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are reading this piece of content on another website, it was stolen and reposted in violation of United States and international copyright & trademark laws.
-The correct version of this piece of content can be read at https://www.chaffeybreeze.com/2017/10/08/denbury-resources-inc-dnr-debt-trading-1-5-lower.html.
+TRADEMARK VIOLATION WARNING: “Denbury Resources Inc. (DNR) Debt Trading 1.5% Lower” was originally posted by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are reading this report on another site, it was illegally copied and reposted in violation of United States & international copyright laws.
+The original version of this report can be viewed at https://www.chaffeybreeze.com/2017/10/11/denbury-resources-inc-dnr-debt-trading-1-5-lower-2.html.

 Denbury Resources Inc is an independent oil and natural gas company.
 The Company’s operations are focused in two operating areas: the Gulf Coast and Rocky Mountain regions.
 Its properties with proved and producing reserves in the Gulf Coast region are situated in Mississippi, Texas, Louisiana and Alabama, and in the Rocky Mountain region are situated in Montana, North Dakota and Wyoming.